Smart-Systems-Hub/docs/docs/How-to-migrate-to-0-11-0.md

 > **Note:** Your connector endpoint and other details will remain the same.
 Your assets, policies, etc., will remain unchanged.

 > **Note:** If you are working with Tractus-X EDC 0.11.0, you must use the updated Management API walkthrough.
+See: [Management-API-Overview](Management-API-Overview-0-11-0.md)